BW1ll/Projects/UpdateGroupsPcMF/UGPReadMe.md

 ## UpdateGroupsProject, project to move users to the correct groups, based on updates to customers AD

 1. Sort new groups into elementary and secondary to assign correct printer for chromebook printing.
-2. delete ol OU's from PaperCut
+2. delete old OU's from PaperCut